 After breakfast, proceed to the park headquarters at Kinigi for a briefing about our gorilla tracking experience.
 Our ranger guides lead us into the forest in search of our designated gorilla family.
 Once united with them, enjoy another hour of sheer magic observing babies playing, watched over by protective mothers and a huge silverback dad.
 Volcanoes National Park is part of the Virunga Conservation Area.
 There are five extinct volcanoes here, the highest having an altitude of 14,700 ft.
 This is where famed zoologist and primate researcher Dian Fossey lived, and the location for “Gorillas in the Mist,” a movie about her life which you will want to see again before setting out on this adventure.
 We return to our lodge for a free evening.
 (All Meals)

 We track another endangered primate species this morning, the golden monkeys.
 Volcanoes National Park currently has two troops of these primates that are available for visiting by tourists.
 Like with the gorillas, we are briefed and then divided into small groups for the visit.
 Golden monkeys are very active – jumping from tree to tree – which makes for interesting viewing and challenging photography!
-We transfer to Kibuye, a resort town on the eastern shore of Lake Kivu.
-Upon arrival, enjoy a boat cruise on the lake, surrounded by attractive uplands which are home to many birds and other aquatic animals.
-Our evening is free.
-(Breakfast)
+Returning to our lodge, our evening is free.
+(All Meals)